misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 <Figures figure="9-86">Simple radial gradients</Figures>

 Notice how the shape of the gradients has nothing to do with the overall size and shape of the images in which they appear.
 If you make a gradient a circle, it will be a circle, even if it’s inside a rectangular gradient image.
 So too will an ellipse always be an ellipse, even when inside a square gradient image (where it will look like a circle, since an ellipse with the same height and width forms a circle).

-You can also use percentage values for the size, but only for ellipses.
-Circles cannot be given percentage sizes because there’s no way to indicate the axis to which that per‐ centage refers.
+You can also use percentage values for the size, but `only` for ellipses.
+Circles cannot be given percentage sizes because there’s no way to indicate the axis to which that percentage refers.
 (Imagine an image 100 pixels tall by 500 wide.
-Should 10% mean 10 pixels or 50 pixels?)
-If you try to provide percentage values for a circle, the entire dec‐ laration will fail due to the invalid value.
+Should `10%` mean 10 pixels or 50 pixels?)
+If you try to provide percentage values for a circle, the entire declaration will fail due to the invalid value.

-If you do supply percentages to an ellipse, then as usual, the first refers to the hori‐ zontal axis and the second to the vertical.
+If you do supply percentages to an ellipse, then as usual, the first refers to the horizontal axis and the second to the vertical.
 The following gradient is shown in various settings in Figure 9-87:

 ```css
 radial-gradient(50% 25%, purple, gold)